charberg/CSA/documentation/README.txt

 From here the index.php file will redirect the user to the first view page of the program.

 In order to add more information to the database, the files within the data folder must be updated.
-To add more academic program, simply add them to the AcademicPrograms.txt file while ensure that they follow the format.
+To add more academic program, simply add them to the AcademicPrograms.txt file while ensure that they follow the proper format.

+7.